micoolcho/Singapore-SAFE/README.md

 Hopefully this will come in handy for aspiring entrepreneurs in Singapore.
 And of course, hats off to YC for open sourcing SAFE in the first place!

-(First released on my short blog post here: http://dotsconnection.com/singapore-safe/ )
+(First released on a blog post here: http://dotsconnection.com/singapore-safe-simple-agreement-future-equity/ )